View-Invariant, Occlusion-Robust Probabilistic Embedding for Human Pose

 \subsubsection{Evaluation Procedure}

-Given two pose sequences of the same length, we first compute the NP-MPJPE between each pair of corresponding pose pairs from both sequences.
-Then the maximum of these pairwise NP-MPJPE is defined as the NP-MPJPE between the two sequences.
+Given two pose sequences of the same length, we first compute the NP-MPJPE between each corresponding pose pair from both sequences.
+Then the maximum of these pairwise NP-MPJPEs is defined as the NP-MPJPE between the two sequences.
 We choose maximum here to reflect our requirement for the two sequences to be strictly close at all timestamps.

 For each query sequence, we retrieve its $k$ nearest neighbor sequences from an index set based on their embedding distances.
 Then the sequence NP-MPJPE between each query and retrieval pair is thresholded to determine whether each retrieval is a correct match.
 Similar to the single-frame pose retrieval task, we evaluate on the H3.6M and the 3DHP dataset.
 We iterate through all camera pairs in each dataset as query and index, and report averaged results across all such camera pairs.